ammarhakim/ammar-simjournal/source/index.rst

    there are, literally, hundreds of them linked to my simulation journal.

+   The journal entries starting from JE38 require you to install Gkeyll.
+The code in those notes use Gkeyll as a library to construct simulations and solvers.

 Below are a set of useful (to me) technical notes and a list of journal entries, documenting various problems that have I used to benchmark features in Gkeyll.
 I can not guarantee that everything here